Building a Design System Playbook

 Impact

 Design system adoption increased from 14% to 30%, reducing duplicated work and improving cross-team collaboration.
-Standardized components and clearer flows cut VOC(Voice of Customer) reports by nearly 50% compared to the previous period.
+Also, VOC(Voice of Customer) reports decreased by nearly 50% compared to the previous period.

 One product team PM shared: